prose/starter/_posts/2021-02-22-turtle-life.md

 >turtle island
 dragon sky
 you ain’t screamin
 look inside
 >
 >bee true
 see you
 cool don fly
 hot do
 >
+>what could
+hypnotize you
->funny how
+like how
-things do
+chicken thighs do
+>
+>lies like what
+a life dude
+right eye never
+sur prize you
+>
+>time and
+space is
 relative
-but seems true
+but stay true
 >
->y’all want up here
+>want up here
 like me too
 lose everything that
 weighs you
 >
 >no face
 thank you
-wit my turtles
-hell still find me rude
+wit my turtles hell still find me rude